All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 of ordinary medieval houses.
 The name of the site refers to acetari, sellers of mineral water (acqua acetosa).

-In 1680 silversmiths were asked to relocate to Via del Pellegrino; the fineness of the gold and silver objects they sold was certified by an office which was located in Vicolo del Bollo, a narrow side street.
+In 1680 silversmiths were asked to relocate to Via del Pellegrino; the fineness of the gold and silver objects they sold was certified by an office in Vicolo del Bollo, a narrow side street.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: